-A variable in JavaScript can be defined using three different keywords, let
+A variable in JavaScript can be defined using three different keywords, let, var and const, or automatically, which is a bad practice.

 To declare a variable automatically, one could just assign a value to it.
 Because JavaScript is loosely typed, it will automatically assign a data type to it.